In today’s business and social climate, it’s important to embrace diversity to ensure your business can benefit from a wide range of global talent.

-Let’s look at exactly what does positive discrimination mean, some examples of positive discrimination in the workplace and the differences between positive action and positive discrimination.
+Let’s look at exactly what positive discrimination means, some examples of positive discrimination in the workplace and the differences between positive action and positive discrimination.

 Positive Discrimination Definition

-Positive discrimination is when you give preferential treatment to people with a protected characteristic rather than due to their suitability.
+Positive discrimination is when you give preferential treatment to people with protected characteristics rather than due to their suitability.